 PERIOD SUMMARY: African-Americans reached extraordinary milestones in politics and pop culture during these decades.
 Two black men were elected governors of their states—Douglas Wilder of Virginia (1990-1994) and Deval Patrick of Massachusetts (2007-2015).
 General Colin Powell was the first black man to serve as U.S. Secretary of State (1991).
 In 2002, the Motion Picture Academy awarded Oscars for Best Actress and Best Actor to black performers Halle Berry and Denzel Washington.
-And then, in 2008, U.S. Senator Barack Obama of Illinois achieved the previously unthinkable when he became the first African American elected president of the United States—and was reelected in 2012.
-Another notable black American milestone of the time was the opening in 2016 of the National Museum of African American History and Culture in Washington, D.C.
+And, in 2008, US Senator Barack Obama of Illinois achieved the previously unthinkable when he became the first African-American elected president of the United States.
+Another notable black American milestone of the time was the opening in 2016 of the National Museum of African-American History and Culture in Washington, D.C.

-Yet during the same period, notorious acts of racial bias rocked the nation.
+Yet, during the same period, notorious acts of racial bias rocked the nation.
 In 1992, a disastrous, racially tinged riot resulted in death and widespread destruction in Los Angeles.
 The early 1990 saw the rise of mass incarceration and the war on drugs, which resulted in millions of young blacks being put behind bars for non-violent drug offenses.
 In 2015, a self-proclaimed white supremacist murdered nine black churchgoers in Charleston, South Carolina.
 After the 2016 presidential election of Donald Trump, reported incidents of racial harassment dramatically increased nationwide.
 Throughout the first decades of the 21st century, dozens of killings of black men by law-enforcement officers raised troubling questions about racial profiling and lethal force.
 Michael Brown’s murder in 2014 in Ferguson, MO spread widely through social media and sparked protests and media attention and inspired the Black Lives Matter movement.